jprayner/piconet/README.md

 ![functional-blocks](https://user-images.githubusercontent.com/909745/231214910-3fbc5c10-7e8f-45a0-8739-1eb8ad7ed1c4.png)

-* [Core 0](https://github.com/jprayner/piconet/blob/main/board/src/piconet.c) handles serial I/O, leaving Core 1 free for more time-critical tasks:
+* [Core 0](https://github.com/jprayner/piconet/blob/main/board/src/piconet.c) handles serial I/O, leaving Core 1 free for more time-sensitive tasks.
+It does the following:
   - commands received from the host over the serial interface are put onto the command FIFO queue
   - events received from Core 1 on the event FIFO queue are marshalled and sent on to the host
 * [Core 1](https://github.com/jprayner/piconet/blob/main/board/src/piconet.c) does the following: